nventive/Chinook.BackButtonManager/README.md

 BackButtonManager is especially well-integrated with [Uno](https://platform.uno/).
 Here is how to use it in a project which includes the Uno platform:

-1. Add a package reference to `Chinook.BackButtonManager.Uno` (for UWP or Xamarin apps) or `Chinook.BackButtonManager.Uno.WinUI` (for WinUI or MAUI apps).
+1. Add a package reference to `Chinook.BackButtonManager.Uno.WinUI` (for WinUI or MAUI apps).
 1. Create a single instance of a `BackButtonManager` which you will use throughout your project.
    ```csharp
    var manager = new BackButtonManager();